candreop/ML/README.md

 # Machine Learning

 This repository includes handouts and codes I use for delivering the Machine Learning module at the Department of Physics of the University of Liverpool.
-This is a 15-credit FHEQ Level 7 module, currently **under preparation**.
+This is a 15-credit FHEQ Level 7 (4th year) module, currently **under preparation**.

 ## Author